 - 1/2 cup currants (or 1/2 cup raisins)

 - 1 tsp freshly grated nutmeg (or ground if you don’t have whole nutmegs)

 - 3/4 cup sugar (I use organic Whole Cane Sugar)

 - 5 Tbs candied citron **

-- Optional pinch of salt if using unsalted butter (I like real salt)
+- Pinch of salt (I like real salt)

 Note: This recipe makes one 8×8 inch pan.
 The recipe can be easily doubled to make enough batter for a 9×13 inch sheet cake.

 * I substituted lemon extract for the lemon-brandy in this recipe.
-Using lemon flavoring or lemon juice in place of brandy or wine was a common substitution during the 19th century.
+Using lemon flavoring or lemon juice in place of brandy or wine could have been a 19th century substitution, especially during the Temperance movement.
 If you wish to use the brandy for this cake, though, you would soak the raisins in the brandy overnight first and then add any brandy that wasn’t absorbed by the raisins to the rest of the batter.

 ** Candied citron can be a bit hard to find sometimes.
 Most grocery stores carry it, but it’s usually loaded with preservatives and other chemical additives and it’s usually an unappealing greenish color, too.
 I prefer to just candy my own at home.
 It’s cheaper, and I like knowing exactly what’s in it.
 The actual citron fruit can be even harder to find sometimes, though, unfortunately.
 The only place I’ve ever seen it is at Whole Foods and only in December.
 If you can’t find citron at all, candied lemon peel would make a good substitute.

 I used this online tutorial to learn how to candy my own citron to go from this….